Quinte Region Farm to Table Tour

 Take your understanding of cheese and dairy to the next level by joining a seven-hour guided tour on the day before The Great Canadian Cheese Festival.

-The guided tour in a comfortable bus with an onboard toilet will take you to a pioneering water-buffalo farm, a leading-edge robotic dairy farm, an excellent museum of agricultural heritage, an award winning microbrewery and one more stop to be announced.
+The guided tour in a comfortable bus will take you through the rolling hills of Northumberland and Hastings counties, to a pioneering water-buffalo farm, a leading-edge robotic dairy farm, an excellent museum of agricultural heritage, an award winning microbrewery and a community livestock exchange sale barn.

 Don’t delay as tickets are selling quickly.
 Last year, the tour sold out.
 Click here to order your tickets today.